The Friend and the Controversy

-“In fact, when transgender women of color go to the police to report a violent attack, they are often themselves charged with a crime and jailed.”
+“When transgender women of color go to the police to report a violent attack, they are often themselves charged with a crime and jailed.”

 “Transgender people of color have been found to experience higher rates of violence and intolerance than transgender whites.
 This disparity starts before age 12 and continues for life.”

-“Very often, from the beginning of investigations into the deaths of trans women, there is a lot of transphobia coming in to play, and that translates into the alienation of community members who would otherwise be able to help,”
+“Very often, from the beginning of investigations into the deaths of trans women, there is a lot of transphobia coming into play, and that translates into the alienation of community members who would otherwise be able to help,”

 What Can We Do?